 Fuels management activities assist in accomplishing land use and resource management goals and objectives.
-Fuels treatments may be necessary in areas where the objective is to exclude or restrict wildfires to improve the effectiveness of fire management programs, the efficiency of wildfire
+Fuels treatments may be necessary in areas where the objective is to exclude or restrict wildfires to improve the effectiveness of fire management programs, the efficiency of wildfire suppression efforts, or to achieve desired resource and land management conditions.
+Projects may also be developed and implemented in support of scientific research.
+Each project is approved and funded on a case-by-case basis and available funding varies annually.

-Page 29 of 42 March 2019 Review
+Page 29 of 42 March 2020 Review Ch.
+3: Wildland Fire Operational Guidance